-Best Heated Throw Blanket: Sunbeam Reversible Heated Throw at Amazon
+Best Heated Throw Blanket: Sunbeam Sherpa/Mink Heated Throw at Amazon

 "All the things you love about a heated blanket but in a smaller dose."

-Best Minimal Wiring: Serta Soft Heat Plush Heated Blanket at Amazon
+Best Minimal Wiring: Serta Soft Heat Luxe Heated Blanket at Amazon

-“Has disguised wires for a more comfortable fit.”
+"Has disguised wires for a more comfortable experience."

-Best Dual-Control: Biddeford Microplush Electric Blanket at Amazon
+Best Dual-Control: Biddeford Microplush Electric Blanket at Target